OpenHD/Documentation/hardware/cameras.md

  For using 3rd party cameras via HDMI please refer to the [HDMI Input](cameras.md#hdmi-input) Section
 {% endhint %}

+{% hint style="success" %}
+The best value csi camera is the "small" version of hq camera (IMX477) from arducam The best value usb camera is the veye
+{% endhint %}

  If you have tested a camera, please let us know how it performs by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc9hSLo_BCuiZAzI6lTYKBLIlI07JjcbsiVbniP8zyEAgg8Aw/viewform).
 We will add the results to the camera matrix.

 <table>